-First, just find out for yourself .
-Next, . that only bankruptcy can help you uproot your financial problems, .
+First, just find out for yourself why bankruptcy is the best possible choice for you.
+Next, communicate your reasoning to your family and friends.
+Once you’re convinced that only bankruptcy can help you uproot your financial problems, go for it.

 People often associate a disgrace and social stigma along with bankruptcy filings.
 However, this is really meaningless.
 Bankruptcy is very familiar in today’s economy than it was not too long ago.
-Perhaps you won’t believe, but , in the U.S. Compare this figure to the who .
+Perhaps you won’t believe, but in the year 1960, 110,000 people had filed for bankruptcy in the U.S. Compare this figure to the 1.5 million Americans who filed bankruptcy in 2010.
 What do you get?
 Are you the only one?

 Our economy is still recovering after the hit it suffered during the double-dip recession and it’s obvious that many people will continue to feel the heat.
 Many a time, bankruptcy happens by no fault of your own, but because of the socio-economic air in your surroundings.